7,271 – 520,000 – 11,000,000

 Why Talk About The US Rather Than Ireland?

 From a financial perspective, what happens in the US has a substantial influence on economies and stockmarkets around the world.
 The US itself is the largest global economy albeit that China is catching up quickly.
 In addition, depending on the date of valuation, the US accounts for between 54% and 60% of the value of global stock markets.
 The metaphor of the US sneezing and the rest of the world catching a financial cold is somewhat apt at this point in time.
+Covid 19 and Financial Markets globally may not move in lockstep, but Ireland will move in response its larger economic neighbours across the Atlantic.

 Notwithstanding all of the uncertainty surrounding Covid-19, stockmarkets have defied any semblance of sense as they have made upward movements.
 As measured by the MSCI World Index (measured in Euro), markets finished the first 6 months around 5% down and 13% off the high of mid February.